 At Bansmer Law, we understand the importance of family and strive to implement the philosophy of family first into our family court approach.
 An inadequate approach to domestic legal problems has the potential to wreak havoc in a family’s life.
 Our legal team holds extensive experience in dealing with family court matters from divorce, separation, custody, visitation and child support.
 The divorce process can be a very stressful experience.
 Having an experienced divorce attorney can make all the difference in the results of your legal matters.

-Our attorneys, Erica M. Bansmer and Elizabeth E. Stephens, will take the time to hear your story and present all of your legal options.
+Our attorney, Erica M. Bansmer, will take the time to hear your story and present all of your legal options.